For those of you that can’t watch the video, the content breakdown is below.

 Podcasts are fantastic content tools.

-What other way can you reach people without taking them away from their other tasks?
+What other way is there to reach people without taking them away from their other tasks?

 Audio content is the only type of content that people can consume without taking them away from their regular work.